OKdll/flowTraceR/cran-comments.md

 0 errors ✓ | 0 warnings ✓ | 1 note

 ## Note
-windows-x86_64-w64-mingw32 (win-builder), Possibly misspelled words in DESCRIPTION.
+windows-x86_64-w64-mingw32 (win-builder): Possibly misspelled words in DESCRIPTION.

-Maintainer's comment: checked. words are not misspelled.
+Description was checked.
+Words are not misspelled.